EndsOfTheEarth/QueryLite/Documentation.md

 IDatabase northwind = new PostgreSqlDatabase(
       name: "Northwind",
       connectionString: "Server=127.0.0.1;Port=5432;Database=Northwind;User Id=postgres;Password=my_password;",
-      schemaMap: schema => (schema == "dbo" ? "public" : string.Empty)  //This will convert "dbo" to "public" when using PostgreSql
+      schemaMap: schema => (schema == "dbo" ? "public" : "")  //This will convert "dbo" to "public" when using PostgreSql );
-);
 ```
 ## Defining A Table Definition